4 Reasons to Stop Using Self-Cleaning Oven Feature Immediately

 Failure to remove bigger pieces of food debris or liquid from your oven before running the self-cleaning feature can lead to excessive smoke and foul odours.
 In addition, those pieces may not break down into ashes but bake on even harder.
 Sugary foods and spills can create enough smoke to set off fire alarms or cause eye and breathing issues.

-Worse yet, a study by the North Iowa Municipal Electric Cooperative Association discovered that carbon monoxide is produced when food residue is burned during the self-cleaning cycle.
+Worse yet, a North Iowa Municipal Electric Cooperative Association study discovered that carbon monoxide is produced when food residue is burned during the self-cleaning cycle.
 This poisonous gas is odourless, tasteless, and invisible.
 Carbon monoxide is responsible for thousands of injuries and deaths every year.
-You must open windows and run an exhaust fan to dissipate gas fumes during the cleaning process.
+You must open windows and run an exhaust fan to dissipate gas fumes during cleaning.
 Keep a working carbon monoxide detector in your home, as there is no way to eliminate carbon monoxide emissions when using this function.

 3. Family Safety